w3c/wai-curricula/content/designer/interaction-design.md

 * explain how keyboard support benefits other ways of interacting, including speech interaction and interaction using assistive technologies
 * evaluate the use of custom keyboard interactions
 * select keyboard interactions that do not conflict with the operating system, browser, and assistive technologies when possible
-* cooperate with developers to provide methods to remap or disable conflicting shortcuts
 * define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * define consistent placement and appearance of focus indicators
+* cooperate with developers to:
+  * provide methods to remap or disable conflicting shortcuts
- * cooperate with developers to programmatically set focus in complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
+  * programmatically set focus in complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * identify related requirements for developers to implement keyboard support for components that have no keyboard support by default

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Invite students to try standard keyboard conventions.
-For example, use of the tab to move through user interface components, use of the arrow keys to move through list items, and use of the enter key to select an item.
+For example, the use of the tab to move through user interface components in a meaningful sequence, use of the arrow keys to move through list items, and use of the enter key to select an item.
 Explain that standard interactions must be preserved as much as possible when designing custom widgets, as users mostly expect these.
 * Invite students to research keystrokes that are not part of standard keyboard interactions.
 For example, letter keys together with modifier keys to perform specific actions.
 Explain that designers must cooperate with other team members, including developers and user researchers, on strategies to define custom keyboard shortcuts.
 This includes researching commonly used keystrokes for complex interaction patterns, defining the keystrokes in the design phase, and collaborating with developers to implement such keystrokes.
 * Present examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys and single letter keys that are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
 * Invite students to research how assistive technologies and adaptive strategies rely on keyboard support to provide specific functionality, such as navigating sequentially using spoken commands.
 Demonstrate interaction with assistive technologies in web pages and applications with and without keyboard support.